Corey Day

 Corey Eric Day (born November 28, 2005) is an American professional dirt track and stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 17 Chevrolet Camaro SS for Hendrick Motorsports.
-He has previosuly competed in the NASCAR Craftsman Truck Series, the ARCA Menards Series, and the ARCA Menards Series West.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 17 Chevrolet Camaro SS for Hendrick Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 7 Chevrolet Silverado RST for Spire Motorsports.
+He has previously competed in the ARCA Menards Series, the ARCA Menards Series East, and the ARCA Menards Series West.

 Racing career

 Early career

-Growing up in a racing family, Day began driving dirt bikes at a young age.
+Growing up in a racing family, Day began riding dirt bikes at a young age.
 At the age nine, he broke his arm after racing dirt bikes competitively, which ended his career in dirt bike racing.
 After years of going through the ranks, he decided to try a hand in sprint car racing with the help of his family, including his father, Ronnie Day, who was a West Coast racing legend.

 Sprint car racing

 Day began driving sprint cars in 2016, racing in the USAC Restricted Micro Sprints for his family-owned team.
 He ran eleven races with a best finish of 3rd at Keller Auto Raceway.
 He continued to have great success with sprint cars over the years, earning numerous victories in that time span.
 In 2021, he earned his first career USAC National Midget Series win at Circle City Raceway, becoming the youngest driver to win a USAC National Series event.
-In 2023, he won the King of the West Sprint Car Series and the Make-A-Wish Trophy Cup championships.
+In 2023, he won the NARC King of the West Sprint Car Series and the Make-A-Wish Trophy Cup championships.

 On December 8, it was announced that Day would run full-time in the High Limit Racing in 2024, driving the No. 14 for Jason Meyers Racing.
 Throughout the season, he scored wins at RPM Speedway, Red Dirt Raceway, Riverside International Speedway, I-70 Motorsports Park, and Lake Ozark Speedway.
 He finished fifth in points.